Native American jewelry: Origins

 Jewelry in the Americas has an ancient history.
-The earliest known examples of jewelry North American are four bone earrings founded at the Mead Site, near Fairbanks, Alaska that date back 12,000 years.
+The earliest known examples of North American jewelry are four bone earrings found at the Mead Site, near Fairbanks, Alaska that date back 12,000 years.
 Beginning as far back as 8800 BCE, Paleo-Indians in the American Southwest drilled and shaped multicolored stones and shells into beads and pendants.
 Olivella shell beads, dating from 6000 BCE, were found in Nevada; bone, antler, and possibly marine shell beads from 7000 BCE were found in Russell Cave in Alabama; copper jewelry was traded from Lake Superior beginning in 3000 BCE; and stone beads were carved in Poverty Point in Louisiana in 1500 BCE.

-Necklaces of heishe beads, or shell ground into flat discs, have been discovered in ancient ruins.
+Necklaces of heishe beads, or shells ground into flat discs, have been discovered in ancient ruins.
 Remnants of seashells that were used to make beads were also found.
-Oyster shell, mother of pearl, abalone, conch and clam shells have been important trade items in the Southwest for over a thousand years.
+Oyster shell, mother of pearl, abalone, conch, and clam shells have been important trade items in the Southwest for over a thousand years.

 Native beadwork continued to advance in the pre-Columbian era.
-Beads were made from hand-ground and filled turquoise, coral, and shell.
+Beads were made from hand-ground and filed turquoise, coral, and shell.
 Carved wood, animal bones, claws, and teeth were made into beads, which were then sewn onto clothing, or strung into necklaces.
 Turquoise is one of the dominant materials of Southwestern Native American jewelry.
 Thousands of pieces were found in the Ancestral Pueblo sites at Chaco Canyon.
 Some turquoise mines date back to Precolumbian times, and Ancestral Pueblo peoples traded the turquoise with Mesoamericans.
 Some turquoise found in southern Arizona dates back to 200 BCE.